tezoscommunity/FAQ/Compile_Betanet.md

 ### Opam installation method 1:

 If asked, just accept the default of installing to /usr/local/bin.
+Installing there depends on the 'tezos' user having sudo rights as we arranged above.

 ```
 sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)